hoycw/PRJ_Error_eeg/README.md

   - 'good2' was the replication cohort
   - **'goodall'** includes both cohorts
     - This was used in the paper to report the most representative results.
+  - 'goodOB' was the subjects with Oddball data passing QA procedures
+  - 'goodEEG*' are subject lists with both TT and OB data but without OB QA
+  - 'ratings_good' was the subjects with behavioral rating data passing QA procedures
 - SBJ_vars: contains subject specific information
   - Raw data file names
   - EEG information (e.g., channel labels)